 Miura’s starting point is a fundamental question about the status of dialectics: Is it “philosophy” or “science”?
 His answer is emphatic: the latter.

 In the days before the individual sciences had matured, philosophy encompassed all of learning.
 But as physics, chemistry, and biology developed, the territories once claimed by philosophy were taken over by science, one after another.
 Dialectics is no exception.
-It must be treated as a science that elucidates the general laws of motion governing the world — this is Miura’s position.
+It must be treated as a Wissenschaft (a systematic knowledge of general laws) that elucidates the general laws of motion governing the world — this is Miura’s position.

 The object dialectics addresses is the law of motion of the world itself.
 That water consists of hydrogen and oxygen; that light exhibits wave-particle duality — the individual sciences discover such facts one by one.
 Dialectics, building on those findings, elucidates the general laws that apply to the world as a whole.